alexhecode/learning-tracker/2020/Logs/developer-log-2020-new.md

 ---

+## July 24

+I have been building a rock-paper-scissors game.
+I have gotten the core game logic down.
+I plan to add multiplayer functionality in future with Sockets io.

+---

 ## July 19

 Today I learnt some Node.js basics.
 I am going through a course on Codecademy.
 Pretty cool to see JavaScript out of the browser.